aman-deep739/Hop-Petclinic/README.md

 This is what the End Application would look like.
 ![2 1](https://user-images.githubusercontent.com/84190111/127105693-fc3ca271-9a1f-48dc-898e-d79564d64231.png)

-## Database configuration

-In its default configuration, Petclinic uses an in-memory database (H2) which gets populated at startup with data.
-To have persistent data, I have used MySql database.
-Refer the docker-compose and Dockerfile to setup your Frontend Application and Link it with MySql Database.

 ## The PIPELINE
 I have created a Continuous Integration and Continuous Delivery Pipeline using the  tools